-Drug Medical Necessity Miscellaneous Intramuscular/Intravenous/Subcutaneous Agents There is a documented inadequate response or intolerance to intravenous 4 mg zoledronic acid AND For treatment of breast cancer, the individual has an expected survival of 3 months or greater OR For the treatment of prostate cancer, the individual has castration recurrent disease Xgeva (denosumab) may be considered medically necessary when there is a documented inadequate response or intolerance to intravenous 4 mg zoledronic acid: When used for the prevention of skeletal-related events in individuals with multiple myeloma OR When used to treat hypercalcemia of malignancy Xgeva (denosumab) may be considered medically necessary when used to treat giant cell tumor of the bone Zepzelca (lurbinectedin) IV Zepzelca (lurbinectedin) may be considered medically zepzeica (iaibiliectealii) IV necessary for the treatment of adult individuals with metastatic small cell lung cancer (SCLC) with disease progression on or after platinum-based chemotherapy.
+Drug Medical Necessity Miscellaneous Intramuscular/Intravenous/Subcutaneous Agents prior anthracycline (e.g., daunorubicin, doxorubicin, epirubicin, idarubicin, valrubicin) containing regimen.
+Xgeva (denosumab) SC Xgeva (denosumab) may be considered medically necessary for the prevention of skeletal-related events in an individual with bone metastases from solid tumors when: There is a documented inadequate response or intolerance to intravenous 4 mg zoledronic acid AND For treatment of breast cancer, the individual has an expected survival of 3 months or greater OR For the treatment of prostate cancer, the individual has castration recurrent disease Xgeva (denosumab) may be considered medically necessary when there is a documented inadequate response or intolerance to intravenous 4 mg zoledronic acid: When used for the prevention of skeletal-related events in individuals with multiple myeloma OR When used to treat hypercalcemia of malignancy Xgeva (denosumab) may be considered medically necessary - 1 /1 1 · · · · · · · · · · · · · · · · when used to treat giant cell tumor of the bone Zepzelca (lurbinectedin) IV Zepzelca (lurbinectedin) may be considered medically necessary for the treatment of adult individuals with metastatic small cell lung cancer (SCLC) with disease progression on or after platinum-based chemotherapy.

-Drug Investigational

-As listed All other uses of the medications listed in this policy are
+Drug Investigational As listed The medications listed in this policy are subject to the product's US Food and Drug Administration (FDA) dosage and administration prescribing information.
+All other uses of the medications listed in this policy are considered investigational.

-considered investigational.

-Length of Approval Approval Criteria Initial authorization Oral administered drugs listed in policy may be approved up to 3 months.
-Intravenous, intramuscular, intralesional, and subcutaneous administered drugs listed in policy may be approved up to 6 months.
-Re-authorization criteria Future re-authorization of all drugs listed in policy may be approved up to 12 months as long as the drug-specific coverage criteria are met and chart notes demonstrate that the individual continues to show a positive clinical response to therapy.
+Length of Approval Approval Criteria Initial authorization Non-formulary exception reviews for all drugs listed in the policy may be approved up to 12 months.
+All other reviews for oral administered drugs listed in the policy may be approved up to 3 months.
+All other reviews for intravenous, intramuscular, intralesional, and subcutaneous administered drugs listed in the policy may be approved up to 6 months.
+Re-authorization criteria Non-formulary exception reviews and all other reviews for all drugs listed in policy may be approved up to 12 months as long as the drug-specific coverage criteria are met and chart notes demonstrate that the individual continues to show a positive clinical response to therapy.